fall inside a hole

 Super Rail trains are larger than Plarail or common wooden-type trains.
 They are made of plastic with reversing gearboxes, with some trains also being able to change speed, with actions controllable by different controllable track sections or static triggers that can be clipped into the rail.

-Some trains are driven by their intermediate car and others by the lead car, with some freight sets having automatic coupling and uncoupling features.
-A few trains also have light features.
+Most trains were driven by their intermediate cars with some freight sets having automatic coupling and uncoupling features.
+Many of the later trains (and earlier trains that stayed in production) had light features.

 Rail and Accessories

 Older early 1970s Super Rail track was tannish grey while Super Rail Black series track was black with silver-painted rail surfaces.
-Several radius of curve and different point rails were produced as well as an elevation system.
+Three radii of curve and different point rails were produced as well as an elevation system.
 More information about Super Rail track and accessories can be seen on the Super Rail rail page.

 Sets

-Super Rail sets ranged from fairly small basic sets with three-piece trains and small track layouts to absolutely massive multi-train sets with elevation.
+Super Rail sets ranged from fairly small basic sets with two or three-piece trains and small track layouts to an absolutely massive multi-train set with elevation.

 Year Set name Description Photo